uwebury/trip-trove/README.md

 ## Project

 A personal travel app that allows the user to create, update and delete journeys along with a packing list.
-TripTrove transforms travel planning into a breeze by offering a one-stop solution for seamlessly managing itineraries, packing lists, and journey details, all tailored to their users personal travel needs.
+TripTrove transforms travel planning into a breeze by offering a one-stop solution for seamlessly managing itineraries, packing lists and journey details, all tailored to their users personal travel needs.

 ## Key features

 ### 🗺️ Journey Management

-Users can create, edit, and delete journeys, incorporating all necessary information for each trip.
+Users can create, edit and delete journeys, incorporating all necessary information for each trip.

 ### 👀 Overview of Journeys